nemo0622/pokeemerald-expansion/README.md

     - Can be rebattled after the Elite Four (when flag FLAG_SYS_GAME_CLEAR set) to give Johto starter cabin dolls!
 - Implement Biv's Fishing Minigame
     - Also create options menu toggle for it
+    - TREASURE IDEAS:
+        - Pearl, Big Pearl, and Pearl String (for that one quest in Asteri Sea West!)
 - Implement Vol's Mining Minigame https://github.com/volromhacking/pokeemerald-expansion/tree/mining_minigame
     - Keep up with thread in RHH about it
+    - ADD WISHING STARS AS COMMON FIND!!
+    - Could be done in cave on Marmaro Island!
 - Implement Chris Piché's Game Corner Expansion minigames
     - Blackjack, Ponyta Racing, and Voltorb Flip are the big ones I care about
     - Also, remove Pinball Points and integrate Coins into Pinball games!